DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 Of course you need to tell the server your SSH public key so it can use it to authenticate your connections.
-To do this, **on the server** edit the file `$HOME/.ssh/authorized_keys` (create it if it doesn't exist) and add a line with the contents or the public key file from your local machine (`$HOME/.ssh/id_rsa.pub` or `/path/to/keyfile.pub`).
+To do this, **on the server** edit the file `$HOME/.ssh/authorized_keys` (create it if it doesn't exist) and add a line with the contents of the public key file from your local machine (`$HOME/.ssh/id_rsa.pub` or `/path/to/keyfile.pub`).

 Verify that this works by logging out of the server and logging in again (if you're using an SSH